taboola/goreplay/README.md

   gor --input-raw :8080 --output-http staging.com --http-allow-method GET --http-allow-method OPTIONS -http-allow-url=[]: A regexp to match requests against.
 Filter get matched agains full url with domain.
 Anything else will be dropped: gor --input-raw :8080 --output-http staging.com --http-allow-url ^www.
-  -http-diallow-url=[]: A regexp to match requests against.
+  -http-disallow-url=[]: A regexp to match requests against.
 Filter get matched agains full url with domain.
-Anything else will be dropped: gor --input-raw :8080 --output-http staging.com --http-disallow-url ^www.
+Anything else will be forwarded: gor --input-raw :8080 --output-http staging.com --http-disallow-url ^www.
   -http-header-limiter=[]: Takes a fraction of requests, consistently taking or rejecting a request based on the FNV32-1A hash of a specific header: gor --input-raw :8080 --output-http staging.com --http-header-imiter user-id:25%